 Silicon Valley is shockingly homogenous.
 While the representation of white women in the workforce has improved dramatically in the past decade, we are not seeing similar results for minorities.
 In a recent study based on statistics from the San Francisco Bay Area workforce database, race remained a more significant factor than gender in impacting the glass ceiling.
-The same diversity study revealed that between the years of 2007 and 2015, the number of black professional women declined 13% and there was an 18% decline of black managers, which could lead to a decline in black executives.
+The same diversity study revealed that between the years of 2007 and 2015, the number of African American professional women declined 13% and there was an 18% decline of African American managers, which could lead to a decline in African American executives.

 One massive problem in Silicon Valley stems from the idea of hiring for “culture fit.”
 This idea is defended as one that ranks applicants based on how their personal values align with those of the company.
 However, this process tends to quickly morph into, “who do I want to share a desk with?”
 The answer to that question will probably be someone who shares certain personal commonalities, which will ultimately increase homogeneity in the office.

 This has been a problem in the workforce for too long.
 Furthermore, diversity in the workplace is not only ethical, but it’s also financially beneficial.
 Diverse teams are 35% more likely to have financial returns as diversity can help spur innovation.
 According to a 2015 McKinsey study, there is a positive linear relationship between racial and ethnic diversity on the senior-executive team and a better financial performance.

 However, correlation does not imply causation, and simply hiring more racial minorities to hit quotas will not automatically bring financial returns.
 The same McKinsey study speculates that companies that prioritize diverse leadership are more frequently able to attract and retain top talent, increase employee morale, foster collaboration, and improve customer relationships.
 Those results will bring an increase in financial returns.

 So, how do you promote diversity beyond surface-level statistics?
 First, we need to get into the basics.
 We’ll start by defining the terminology: